casper-ecosystem/signer/README.md

 ### 4. Inject Script

-The fourth component is the inject script, `inject.ts`, which runs inside the context of the web page integrated with the Casper Singer.
+The fourth component is the inject script, `inject.ts`, which runs inside the context of the web page integrated with the Casper Signer.
 Remember from the previous step that the content script calls the inject script, which creates a global instance of the `CasperLabsPluginHelper`, and the web page can call `window.casperlabsHelper`.

 ## Developing Locally